Agile 2023-04-04

 12 Agile Principles: An Extension of Agile Values

-The agile manifesto also comprises 12 agile principles that function as best practices guide for agile teams & practitioners—
+The agile manifesto also comprises 12 agile principles that function as best practices guides for agile teams & practitioners—

 Agile Values and Principles